pabloelt/pabloelt.github.io/content/project/project1/index.md

 The main objective is to identify the property profiles that maximize commercial potential in the vacation rental market.
 This will guide the valuation team on where to start looking for such opportunities and highlight the key neighborhoods and geographical areas, which are most promising to focus on.
 This analysis is primarily conducted in terms of rental prices, occupancy levels, and purchase prices.

+---

+## Project Design
+{style="color: #BBDEFC"}

+This project has been designed by taking into consideration the following levers, KPIs, and entities from which data have been obtained.

 ### Levers
 {style="color: #BBDEFC; font-weight: normal"}